ShashaankV/multiscalebrainvar/README.md

 ## Code for three network architectures

 There are three network architectures: 1): unstructured network, 2) discrete mutual inhibition network (between unstructured pools), and 3) structured continuum network.
 Main codes for running simulations start with "run_".
+Base "run_" codes can be used to generate demo data and run analyses.
+Simulation time depends on the computer system.
+Demos take approximately

 <!--What things you need to install the software and how to install them -->